trefx/5s-crate/0.2-DRAFT/index.md

 }
 ```

-Note that even if the workflow execution action is in CompletetedActionStatus, two additional phases are required to pass before the Five Safe Crate can be considered “finished”, see the following subsections.
+Note that even if the workflow execution action is in `http://schema.org/CompletedActionStatus`, two additional phases are required to pass before the Five Safe Crate can be considered “finished”, see the following subsections.

 #### Disclosure phase

 Before workflow results are returned from the TRE, a disclosure check SHOULD be performed, e.g. to verify the workflow execution has not revealed sensitive data.
-Depending on the workflow and TRE data this may be automated and/or manual as indicated by _agent_.
+Depending on the workflow and TRE data this may be automated and/or manual as indicated by `agent`.

-In the example below, a person has been assigned, while the _actionStatus_ indicates the disclosure check is pending (_startTime_ in this case indicating predicted waiting time into the future).
+In the example below, a person has been assigned, while the `actionStatus` indicates the disclosure check is pending (`startTime` in this case indicating predicted waiting time into the future).

 ```json
 {